-My cousin sister-in-law is throwing a birthday bash for her two boys this Sunday which happens to be on her birthday.
-In conversation, she mentioned how relieved her husband was to organise his sons’ birthday party on her birthday because this meant that he wouldn’t have to worry about doing anything special for his wife on this day.
+My friend is throwing a birthday bash for her two boys this Sunday which happens to be on the same day as her birthday.
+In conversation, she mentioned how relieved her husband was to organise their sons’ birthday party on her birthday because this meant that he wouldn’t have to worry about doing anything special for her on this day.

-It’s bitter, but here’s the truth – married life is like a huge scoop of vanilla ice cream with a few occasional pieces of nuts or caramel.
+But the truth is – married life is like a huge scoop of vanilla ice cream with a few occasional pieces of nuts or caramel.
 We might imagine it to be butterscotch or bubblegum but in reality, it’s VANILLA which means most conversations between a couple revolve around grocery lists, paying bills and trying really hard to make exciting weekend plans in vain (the occasional nuts I told you about!).

-Recently, I met a guy who makes for a great long term partner – very sincere, honest and pragmatic, He sees no need to set false expectations at the start of a relationship, but I told him that it might not work for him in the marriage market simply because we are spoilt by Rom Coms.
+Recently, I met a guy who makes for a great long term partner – very sincere, honest and pragmatic.
+He sees no need to set false expectations at the start of a relationship, but I told him that it might not work for him in the marriage market simply because women are spoilt by rom-coms.

 My advice to fake charm, dreaminess and drama during subsequent meets with prospects, perplexed this boy (well, it perplexed me too) but I convinced him (and myself) with the argument that most women are happier to comply with societal norms of wives cribbing about husbands whose attitudes have changed post marriage.
 Just acknowledging this one fact could open up a huge pool of women for this guy.

 This relates to my earlier blogpost where I try to rationalise the fact that women have a tendency to adjust, settle, etc. and hence, they will deal with a change in behaviour, even grudgingly.
-When we crib about our husbands changing after marriage, we are often comforted by facts about how all our friends lives are the same and how all men are like that.
-This gives us a sense of security simply because women prefer to go down together instead of on their own.
+When we crib about our husbands changing after marriage, we are often comforted by the fact that we’re not alone in feeling this way.
+This gives us a sense of security simply because when women go down, they prefer to go down together.